WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/Weekly-meetings.md

 * Had a great chat w MM about future plans.
 * Wrote a letter of recommendation for DE.
+* Wrote a letter of recommendation for LB.
 * Provided some online support for a friend who was having a tough time.
 * Gave feedback to JH that hopefully will be useful for future plans.